Option of 100% online or weekday and weekend workshops ran every 4 weeks

 |Workshop Day||Session 1||Session 2||Session 3||Session 4|

-The Level 2 Certificate in Gym Instructing workshop is delivered over four days.
-The workshops are delivered both on a weekday and weekend and are structured so you can attend all 4 days within a 4-week period or mix and match your workshop dates over a 6-month period, depending on your personal situation and preferred time frame.
+The Level 2 Certificate in Gym Instructing workshop is delivered over 2 days.
+The workshops are delivered both on a weekday and weekend and are structured so you can attend all 2 days within a 2-week period or mix and match your workshop dates over a 6-month period, depending on your personal situation and preferred time frame.

 Prior to attending your level 2 gym instructor workshop we would recommend that you complete online learning to achieve the more theoretical units and content of the course.
-Typically, you will have submitted and passed all your assessments for Unit 1 Anatomy and Physiology, Unit 2 Professionalism and Customer Care for Fitness Instructors, Unit 3 Health and Safety in the Fitness Environment, as well as submitted and passed your Unit 4 Conducting Client Consultations to Support Positive Behaviour Change, which requires the submission of a video assessment, of you completing a consultation with your client.
+Typically, you will have submitted and passed all your assessments for Unit 1 Anatomy and Physiology, Unit 2 Professionalism and Customer Care for Fitness Instructors, Unit 3 Health and Safety in the Fitness Environment.
+In addition, you will be required to submit and pass your Unit 4 Conducting Client Consultations to Support Positive Behaviour Change, which requires the submission of a video assessment of you completing a consultation with your client.
+You will also be required to submit an individualised programme card for Unit 5.

 By completing these units prior to your workshop attendance, you will have completed a majority of the theoretical content of your level 2 gym instructor qualification and attained four out of five of your units.